gipfeli-io/documentation/docs/architecture/frontend/offline-support.md

 We decided to only make the tours usable offline.
 If an administrator wants to modify users they have to do it while online.
 We decided to allow all the CRUD functionality for tours but to restrict the tour form.
 As it is nearly impossible to be able to use the map offline due to the amount of (tile) data we need for this we decided to hide the map when the user is offline.
-We also decided that the user won't be able to upload images while using the offline mode as with the current solution it won't work (we also don't want to duplicate the code to extract GPS data from an image).
+We also decided that the user won't be able to upload images or gpx files while using the offline mode as with the current solution it won't work (we also don't want to duplicate the code to extract GPS data from an image).
 So essentially what is possible to do while using the offline mode:

 - Create a new tour, set a title and add the tour documentation